-Option 8 is for students admitted into the advanced generalist track, starting in August, and delaying their field placement to January.
-See Appendix H for the Option 8 curriculum guide.

-Option 9 is for students admitted into the advanced generalist track starting in August as a part time student.
+Option 8 is for students admitted into the advanced generalist track, starting in August, a part time student.
 See Appendix I for the Option 9 curriculum guide.

+Option 9 is for students admitted into the advanced generalist track starting in August as